 “This work is important because astronomers have always needed to place clouds at a given location and velocity to fit the observations we see from AGN,” Dannen said.
 “They were not often concerned with the specifics of how the clouds formed in the first place, and our work offers a potential explanation for the formation of these clouds.”

 This model looks only at the shell of gas, not at the disk of material swirling around the black hole that is feeding it.
 The researchers’ next step is to examine whether the flow of gas originates from the disk itself.
-They are also interested tackling the mystery of why some clouds move extremely fast, on the order of 20 million miles per hour (10,000 kilometers per second).
+They are also interested in tackling the mystery of why some clouds move extremely fast, on the order of 20 million miles (32 million kilometers) per hour (10,000 kilometers per second).